Mersad-Moghaddam/LeetCode/README.md

 ## License

-This repository is open-source and available under the [MIT License](LICENSE).
+This repository is open-source and available